sirleech/Webduino/readme.md

 # Webduino

-### Project forked from 1.4.1 of http://code.google.com/p/webduino/ by Ben Combee
+### Project originally forked from 1.4.1 of http://code.google.com/p/webduino/ by Ben Combee

 This is an Arduino-based Web Server library, originally developed for a class at NYC Resistor.
 It's called Webduino, and it's an extensible web server library for the Arduino using the Wiznet-based Ethernet shields.
 It's released under the MIT license allowing all sorts of reuse.

 I've got a few examples up right now -- the Buzz example interfaces with Zach's Danger Shield allowing you to remotely start and stop the speaker.
 We had a room full of students pinging my Arduino board on Saturday, buzzing me while I was lecturing.
 It was fun.
 The big Demo example shows how to setup an HTML form running on the device where you can read and write pins.